Zenith Ultra

 Drift (Neural SDE)

-Rate of change in gene expression space predicted by the neural network.
+Rate of change in transcriptional space ($\delta X$) calculated by the Zenith Ultra foundation core.

 Entropy